jsdavis/dotfiles/README.md

 # Dotfiles

-My bash and vim settings.
-On GitHub because I frequently have to set up new profiles for school.
-Also backups
+bash and vim settings.
+Includes a setup.sh script to automatically create symlinks to the files in this folder, which simplifies keeping it up to date through git.